 The present study investigated the role of Corporate Social Responsibility in the banking sector.
-From the various concepts and definitions of CSR literature, it is found that Corporate Social Responsibility has evolved over time and companies choose it today to strengthen their corporate image and to attract consumers.
-It further serves as a means of social and environmental contribution.
+From the various concepts and definitions of CSR literature, it is expressed and found that Corporate Social Responsibility has evolved over time and today companies choose it to strengthen their corporate image, to attract consumers but also as a means of social and environmental contribution.
 The implementation of CSR includes many fields with a multidimensional character that can be implemented with a variety of actions.

-The research questions were based on CSR and the impact that it has on the banking sector in terms of attracting and creating loyal customers.
-After the completion of the research, which was conducted through 67 semistructured interviews, it seems that customers' first contact with their banks was due to their jobs (payroll bank accounts) and the suggestion of the related bank by their relatives.
-As for the motivation for their retention, the answers showed that majority of the respondents stated that it was not CSR but the reliability of the bank, the security of their transactions (Jahan & Shahria, 2021), as well as the immediate and fast services.
-In terms of how attractive the CSR actions of their banks are, security was the most important issue they mentioned.
-This further proved that CSR is not a strong incentive for attracting them and for creating loyalty to a bank.
-However, most of the respondents knew the term of Corporate Social Responsibility and some of the CSR actions implemented by their banks.
-Although CSR is not a strong incentive to be loyal and to choose one bank or change it with another competitive one, they stated that they have a positive view and a sense of greater trust and security since these organizations attract high-skilled employees who ensure a greater productivity and quality in their services (Klan et al., 2018; Wu et al., 2017; Bihari & Pradhan, 2011; Aramburu & Pescador, 2019; Marconi, 2012; Kostyuk et al., 2010; Hoang, 2014).
-The responses here highlighted the importance of human-related CSR actions (e.g., charities, donations, education awards, cultural activities, etc.), while the minority referred to the importance of environmental actions.
+The research questions were based on CSR and the impact that has on the banking sector in terms of attracting and creating loyal customers.
+After the completion of the research which was conducted through 67 semistructured interviews, it seems that customers' first contact with their banks was due to their jobs (payroll bank accounts) and due to the suggestion of the related bank by their relatives.
+As for the motivation for their retention, the answers showed that for the majority, it was not CSR but the reliability of the bank, the security of their transactions (Jahan & Shahria, 2021), as well as the immediate and fast services.
+In terms of how attractive the CSR actions of their banks are, security was the most important issue they mentioned proving again that CSR is not a strong incentive for attracting them and for creating loyalty to a bank.
+However, most of the respondents knew the term Corporate Social Responsibility and some of the CSR actions implemented by their banks.
+In addition, although CSR is not a strong incentive to be loyal and to choose one bank or change it with another competitive one, they stated that they have a positive view and a sense of greater trust and security, as these organizations attract high- skilled employees who ensure greater productivity and quality in their services (Klan et al., 2018; Wu et al., 2017; Bihari & Pradhan, 2011; Aramburu & Pescador, 2019; Marconi, 2012; Kostyuk et al., 2010; Hoang, 2014).
+The responses here highlighted the importance of human-related CSR actions (e.g. charities, donations, education awards, cultural activities, etc.), while the minority referred to the importance of environmental actions.

-Furthermore, the data from the primary research showed that loyalty and consumer attraction is not affected by bank's CSR actions.
-This confirms the perception of Davis (1973), who argued that most companies are not competent to support such actions due to lack of specific resources and knowledge.
-The results are also confirmed by the vast majority of studies in the field of CSR in the banking sector, which showed that these actions do not have a significant impact on consumer behavior and loyalty even though they enhance their sense of trust (Jonathan, 2006; Pomering & Dolnicar, 2009; Bhaskaran & Hardley, 2002; Chomvilailuk & Butcher, 2014; Green & Peloza, 2014; Bhattacharya & Sen, 2003).
-Although satisfaction and commitment, as well as negative or positive perceptions of consumers, depend on the trust generated by the organization (Sirdeshmukh et al., 2002), the CSR actions implemented by the banks are considered because of the increase of organizational profits and corporate reputation and recognition.
+Furthermore, the data from the primary research showed that loyalty and consumer attraction is not affected by banks' CSR actions, confirming the perception of Davis (1973), who argued that most companies are not competent to support such actions due to a lack of specific resources and knowledge.
+The results are also confirmed by the vast majority of studies in the field of CSR in the banking sector which showed that these actions do have not a significant impact on consumer behavior and loyalty, although they enhance their sense of trust (Jonathan, 2006; Pomering & Dolnicar, 2009; Bhaskaran & Hardley, 2002; Chomvilailuk & Butcher, 2014; Green & Peloza, 2014; Bhattacharya & Sen, 2003).
+Although satisfaction and commitment, as well as negative or positive perceptions of consumers, depending on the trust generated by the organization (Sirdeshmukh et al., 2002), the CSR actions implemented by the banks are considered that only contribute to the increase of organizational profits and corporate reputation and recognition.
 This finding that CSR actions benefit only banks and not their customers is also supported by literature (Carroll, 2015; Lee, Park, Rapert & Newman, 2012; Brown & Dacin, 1997; Becker-Olsen, Cudmore & Hill, 2005; Ellen, Webb & Mohr, 2006; Bolton, 2013).